Apoorva7506/Unicode-Backend/README.md

-# task 4 first run:
+# Task 4 first run:
+## Store data from api in database and then display the data.
 - Initialized class Rdata in models.py with required fields.
 - Made migrations.
 - Defined a function (dataget) in models.py that: